jimelm/homebrew-php/README.md

 # Homebrew PHP

-A centralized repository for PHP-related brews.
+A centralized repository for PHP-related brews forked from the (now deprecated) [Homebrew PHP](https://github.com/Homebrew/homebrew-php) to use with [brewStack](https://gist.github.com/steyep/431777908be1fc9b2198).

 ## Requirements